Do you ever feel bored with life?

 The connection could be to other people, art, nature, spirituality, or anything else that holds your interest.

-If You're Bored With Life: 50 Of The Best Ways To Jazz It Up
+Bored With Life?
+53 Ways To Jazz It Up

 1. Make a bucket list.

-Create a list of things that you want to do before you die and make every effort to put a checkmark by each item.
+Create a list of things to do when you're bored (and that you want to do before you die) and make every effort to put a checkmark by each item.

 This effort will add serious value to your life.
 Pay attention to opportunities to achieve your goals and seize them when they arise.